-The NPT reserves the right to add, amend or change any of our rules at any time.
+The National Putting Tour reserves the right to add, amend or change any of our rules at any time.
 Our main rules include:

 The order of play alternates after each hole during the round.
 One player will play the odd holes and one player will play the even holes.

 A player may mark and then re-align their ball at any time.

 A player must complete the hole before the next player can make a stroke.